Two Hands Wines

 Getting There and Timing Your Day

-Marananga sits roughly 70 kilometres northeast of Adelaide, and the standard approach is a self-drive via the Sturt Highway.
 The drive from the city takes between 55 minutes and an hour under normal conditions, which makes a day trip from Adelaide viable without feeling rushed, provided you leave early enough to give the Barossa proper time rather than treating it as a quick excursion.

-For those combining Two Hands Wines with other cellar doors in the same day, morning appointments work leading.
+For those combining Two Hands Wines with other cellar doors in the same day, morning appointments work well.
 Barossa tastings that begin at 10am leave the afternoon free for a second or third property and allow time for lunch at one of the valley's food-focused venues without compressing the schedule.
 Properties at the Prestige tier are not the place to arrive tired or after a full afternoon of other tastings; arriving with a clear palate is a practical courtesy to both the wines and yourself.

 The Minimal Set